sut-ai/notes/notebooks/advanced_heuristics/index.md

 In previous section we introduced relaxing method which improves heuristic function by lowering constraints.
 Pattern DB is yet another way to improve heuristic function which is actually a subset of Relaxing method.

 In this method we choose a subset of constraints by a specific pattern and ignore the other constraints.
-Since we ignored some constraints we did relaxing method and hence answer of the converted problem is a heuristic gfunction.
+Since we ignored some constraints we did relaxing method and hence answer of the converted problem is a heuristic function.

 for further information watch this video: [watch](https://www.youtube.com/watch?v=HZWV4uOJWk8)